June 06, 2009

 From southeast Bhutan to southeast USA

-While kerosene powered lights and cooking stoves in the refugee camps — where cell phones and personal computers were unheard of, Kamal has mastered these technologies in his first year here.
-This summer, in a coveted internship with Amnesty International (AI), he is helping to calculate budgets for human rights projects and to prepare presentations on AI activities in the U.S.
+In the refugee camps, lights and cooking stoves were kerosene-powered, and cell phones and personal computers were unheard of.
+Still, Kamal has mastered these technologies in his first year here.
+This summer, in a coveted internship with Amnesty International (AI), he is helping to calculate budgets for human rights projects and to prepare presentations on AI activities in the USA.

 Kamal is a top-performing student, the first Bhutanese in a Georgia public high school.
 His gentle manner, self-reliance, initiative, and can-do approach have earned him high marks from teachers, classmates, and volunteer groups.
-(We met in a group spearheaded by a family I met in synagogue whose daughters attend high school with Kamal.
-The family has galvanized others and scores of their fellow-employees at the U.S. Centers for Disease Control and Prevention (CDC) to help support our new neighbors, doing what my tradition calls tikkun olam [Hebrew: "world repair"].)
+I was drawn to a support group spearheaded by a family at the Young Israel of Toco Hills synagogue whose daughters attend high school with Kamal.
+The family has galvanized scores of volunteers, including fellow-employees at the U.S. Centers for Disease Control and Prevention (CDC), to help our new neighbors do what my tradition calls tikkun olam (Hebrew: world repair).

 Rebuilding shattered lives,